Department of Finance

 FIN 6983.
 Master's Thesis.
 (0-0) 3 Credit Hours.

+Prerequisite: Permission of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to a Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7023.
 Corporate Finance.
 (3-0) 3 Credit Hours.